DnsTestEnvironment/dns-indicators/_pages/en/publications_reports.md

 layout: page
 ---

 The Indicator Reports of the Federal Statistical Office provide information on the monitoring of the indicators of the German Sustainability Strategy.
-Supplementary data series on the respective indicators are published in the data to the Indicator Report.
+Supplementary data series on the respective indicators are published in the Data to the Indicator Report.

 ### 2022
 <br>